cleverlight/lightenna/_includes/presentations/2018-04-08-cost-of-collaboration.md

 * DevOps as a collaboration
 * DevOps as a culture

-Note: Job roles are advertised as DevOps, tools are labelled 'DevOps', but the word is a contraction of Development and Operations and eludes to a collaboration between the two.
+{% if include.pres %}Note: {% endif %}Job roles are advertised as DevOps, tools are labelled 'DevOps', but the word is a contraction of Development and Operations and eludes to a collaboration between the two.

 Peter Drucker said "Culture eats strategy for breakfast."
 It's a hugely over-used quote but as relevant for DevOps [as it was for motorcars when Mark Fields referenced it](https://www.torbenrick.eu/blog/culture/organisational-culture-eats-strategy-for-breakfast-lunch-and-dinner/).